-Why choose an electronic bill of lading form?
+Why choose an electronic bill of lading template?

-Aside from the ‘hygiene’ factor, here are some of the top benefits of using an eSignature tool, such as SignEasy, to digitize, sign, send and track BOL forms.
+Aside from the ‘hygiene’ factor, here are some of the top benefits of using an eSignature tool, such as Signeasy, to digitize, sign, send and track bill of lading forms.

 - Cost-effective: Let’s face it, the paper that bills are printed on is quite costly.
 Not to mention the additional courier costs.
 On both counts, e-bills really help you save on costs.

 - Speeds up paperwork: Unlike paper bills that take days to reach recipients and may even get lost in transit, electronic bills can be successfully sent in minutes across the globe.
 It's also stored on secure servers so you don't ever have to rummage through storage cabinets looking for the bills.
 This ensures that the shipping, transfer of ownership and accepting of delivery happens much faster.

 - Modifies in a jiffy: No need to tear up paper bills every time someone makes an error.
 With e-bills, you can quickly make edits to the form and send it on with just a click on a button.